logicappsource/inter/README.md

 - login to the application as administrators and create accounts for potential future members of the board
 - post new events
 - edit existing events
+- Single event location information

 REQUEIRETEMENS MISSiNG:

  -   Delete
- -  Get an overview of all the events and see individual events
+ -   (Get an overview of all the events) and see individual events
  -   Manage the partners list, in a similar way as with the events”

 NICE TO HAVE AFTER REQU is finish